 We're fatigued, and it's making us feel 'blegh'.

 We're being restrictive with our diet - which can lead us to obsess over everything we're saying 'no' to.

 Childhood habits, which have been carried over into adulthood .e.g. ‘eat your veggies and you'll get ice cream’.

 The foods we typically reach for are often refined/processed, sweet and high in sugar, or carbohydrate/fat based e.g. biscuits, chips, chocolate, ice-cream or lollies.
 Why is this?
 Why is it that on classic prime-time television, whenever a girl gets dumped, she sits on the couch, crying, while eating a pint of ice cream?
-Why is it that we don't we crave kale?
+Why is it that we don't we crave vegetables?
 As well as tasting really good, these foods also cause the release of certain 'feel-good ' hormones.
-While we may feel 'better' after eating them, it's usually just for a moment.
-It's kind of like that shopping high we get when we buy something new and cool - it's often only new and cool until the moment passes.
+While we may feel 'better' after eating them, it's usually just for a moment or the first few bites.